GenesisFR/DS1TroubleshootingGuide/README.md

 3. Click on Output, select "\<path-to-docs-LOA\>\Save" and give the file a name ending in ".dssave".
 4. Select "DS & LOA" under Format.
 5. Click on Create.

+You should now be able to load your save in LOA.

 Source: https://discordapp.com/channels/373223103985090581/400744824593973248/587998587112259584